FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Preti, Prete, Previ, Preve, Previte, Proviteri, Prevedello, Prevedel, Previtali, Prevati, Previati, Pretti, Pretty and many more.

-Another 41 words (3 lines of text) are included under the topic Early Previte Notables in all our PDF Extended History products.
+Another 27 words (2 lines of text) are included under the topic Early Previte Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Margarita Preto, who settled in New Orleans in 1849; Polonia Preto, who came to New Orleans in 1849; Benjamin F. Pretty, who arrived in Philadelphia in 1868.